 While the Trust is committed to ensuring the highest standards of care to vulnerable patients with special mental health needs, it also recognises that the area of Mental Health is both complex and sensitive.
-The Rapid Assessment, Interface and Discharge mental health service is delivered by the Mental Health Liaison Team.
-This team is made up of specialist staff from Hertfordshire Partnership University NHS Foundation Trust who work alongside our hospital staff.
+The Rapid Assessment, Interface and Discharge mental health service (RAID) is delivered by specialist staff from Hertfordshire Partnership University NHS Foundation Trust who work alongside our hospital staff.
 This service enables faster identification of mental health needs among hospital inpatients of all ages, as well as people arriving at the Emergency Department.
 The team is involved in the care of those suffering from an acute mental health episode during an admission and also usually with patients who have a key worker assigned to them and who have been admitted for elective surgery.
+However, they may not be involved with all patients with a mental health disorder, particularly those who are managed and stable.
+Furthermore, when consulted regarding the possibility of a severe mental illness flag being created on the Trust's Patient Administration System they felt that this ran counter to moves to change attitudes towards mental health with the removal of such labelling.